 Welcome to LogXide¶

-LogXide is a high-performance logging library for Python, delivering up to 13× the throughput of stdlib logging through its native Rust implementation.
+LogXide is a high-performance logging library for Python, delivering several-fold the throughput of stdlib logging (roughly 5–11× on file logging, scenario- and machine-dependent, sink-verified) through its native Rust implementation.
+CPython 3.12 and 3.14 come out at parity, so there is no version-specific penalty.
 It is API-compatible with Python's standard logging module for the common patterns (getLogger, basicConfig, dictConfig, format strings) — drop in from logxide import logging and most code keeps working unchanged.

 Documentation¶